Avoiding Common Pitfalls

 Before training a model

-• Select the right inputs: ask a domain expert which variables could have a causal influence on the output; possibly compute additional, more informative features from the original measurements (→ feature engineering).
+• Select the right inputs: ask a subject matter expert which variables could have a causal influence on the output; possibly compute additional, more informative features from the original measurements (→ feature engineering).

 • Sanity check: Does the dataset contain samples with the same inputs but different outputs? ⇒ Some important features might be missing or the targets are very noisy, e.g., due to inconsistent annotations — fix this first!